papayankey/algorithms/README.md

 # Algorithms

-Algorithm implementations using go programming language as my personal note and reference and anyone who might find it useful.<br>
+Algorithm implementations using go programming language as my personal note and reference and anyone who might find it useful.
 Each implementation is backed with unit tests.

 ## Sorting